anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - Notes
    * - sec.ci.002
      - Confidentiality/Integrity
-     - The Platform **should** support self-encrypting storage devices.
+     - The Platform **should** support self-encrypting storage devices -
-     -
    * - sec.ci.009
      - Confidentiality/Integrity
-     - For sensitive data encryption, the key management service **should** leverage a Hardware Security Module to manage and protect cryptographic keys.
+     - For sensitive data encryption, the key management service **should** leverage a Hardware Security Module to manage and protect cryptographic keys
      -

 Workload Security Recommendations